TrumanHeberle/VecJS/README.md

 vector1.mulZ(2); // multiplies the z component by 2
 vector1.mulXYZ(2,3,4); // multiplies the x, y, and z components by 2, 3, and 4 respectfully
 vector1.mul(vector2); // multiplies the components of vector1 by the components of vector2 respectfully
+vector1.invertX(); // multiplies the x component by -1
+vector1.invertY(); // multiplies the y component by -1
+vector1.invertZ(); // multiplies the z component by -1
-vector1.scale(2); // multiplies each component by 2
+vector1.invertXYZ(); // multiplies the x, y, and z components by -1 vector1.scale(2); // multiplies each component by 2
 vector1.scaleTo(2); // multiplies each component such that the magnitude is 2 var vector3 = vector1.getMulX(2); // creates a new vector with the x component multiplied by 2